kerriegeil/NMSU-USDA-ARS-AI-Workshops/learn.md

 to be posted
 <!---[Tutorial4_Visualizing_and_Modifying_DL_Networks_complete.html](/tutorials/Tutorial4_Visualizing_and_Modifying_DL_Networks_complete.html)--->

-**To access the instructor's ipynb with the ad hoc cells added during instruction on 10/26/2020:**
+**To access the instructor's ipynb with the ad hoc cells added during instruction:**

 to be posted
 <!---[Tutorial4_Visualizing_and_Modifying_DL_Networks_Boucheron.ipynb](/tutorials/Tutorial4_Visualizing_and_Modifying_DL_Networks_Boucheron.ipynb)--->